tjswope/ArticleList/README.md

 ```

-<b>public void removeAuthor(String author) :</b> Removes all Articles that were written by author.
 <br><br>
 <b><u>Accessor Methods:</u></b><br>
 ```
+// method: findKeyWord
-<br><b>public ArrayList< Article >findKeyWord(String word) :</b> Creates and returns an ArrayList of all Articles that contain word in their title.
+// description: Creates and returns an ArrayList of all Articles that contain word in their title.
+// parameters: String word - the word that you are looking for in the titles of Articles
+// return: An ArrayList of Articles who's title contains word. public ArrayList< Article > findKeyWord(String word)

+// method: getArticles
-<br><b>public ArrayList< Article > getArticles(String author) :</b> Returns an ArrayList of all Articles that were written by author.
+// description: Returns an ArrayList of all Articles that were written by author.
+// parameters: String author - the name of the author who's articles the method is looking for.
+// return: An ArrayList of Articles who's author is author. public ArrayList< Article > getArticles(String author)

+// method: getContent
-<br><b>public String getContent(String title) :</b> Returns the content of the Article with the given title.
+// description: Returns the content of the Article with the given title.
+If there isn't an article with
+//              the given title, the function should return "article not found.
+// parameters: String title - the title of the article that the method is looking for.
+// return: A string that contains the content of the article with title. public String getContent(String title)

+// method: getNumberOfArticles()
-<br><b>public int numberOfArticles() :</b> Returns the number of Articles in the ArrayList.
+// description: Returns the number of Articles in the ArrayList.
+// parameters: none
+// return: The number of articles in the Article arraylist. public int getNumberOfArticles()

+// method: toString()
-<br><b>public String toString() :</b> Returns a String representation of all Articles in the ArrayList.
-This string should contain the topic for your Articles and how many there are, along with each Article separated by a newline, which can be inserted into a string as “\n”.
-When printed, this string would look like the following:
+// description: Returns a String representation of all Articles in the ArrayList.
+This string should contain the topic
+//              for your Articles and how many there are, along with each Article separated by a newline, which can be
+//              inserted into a string as “\n”.
+// parameters: none
+// return: A string representation of Article list.
+An example of what this string would look like when printed is
+//         shown below.
+public String toString()

 ```

 ```

 Topic: eagles                                                         number of articles: 10

 title = NFL trade deadline 2023: Identifying teams that should be buyers and sellers